Meet the Browns (play): TV series

 The TV series is based on the play and the film of the same name by Tyler Perry.
 The TV series involves several main characters from the film including, Mr. Brown, Cora Simmons, Will Brown, and features Vera Brown in a recurring role.
 David Mann, Tamela Mann, Lamman Rucker, and Jenifer Lewis all respectively reprise their characters from the film.
 L.B. does not make an appearance at any point in the series, although he is mentioned once in an episode of House of Payne.

-Trivia

-This is the very first Tyler Perry stage play that everyone in the play does a musical number.

-Terrell Carter has worked with Tyler Perry in other plays, such as Madea's Class Reunion and What's Done in the Dark.

-Demetria McKinney stars in Tyler Perry's House of Payne and Why Did I Get Married?.